-Due to space limitations, it is normally necessary to limit the issuing of press passes to journalists from national broadcasters and newspapers.
+Due to space limitations, it is normally necessary to limit the issuing of press passes to journalists.

 For security reasons, it is vital that all journalists register in advance with the press office and bring press accreditation in the form of an official valid press card issued by one of the following organizations: